-5 Columbus Circle, 11th floor New York, NY 10019 tel: 212.430.5982 as it is accrued.
-An employer may provide all paid sick time that an employee is expected to accrue in a year at the beginning of the year.
-[Note: Recent paid sick time laws-including statewide measures in Colorado and New Mexico-have eliminated any waiting period on use of accrued paid sick time, which is highly recommended.
-Also, the federal FFCRA did not include a waiting period on use of emergency sick leave.
-Such limits on use can harm workers, who cannot plan when an illness or medical emergency happens, and also harms low-wage workers and temporary workers who are more likely to have job instability and/or change jobs more frequently; moreover, the effect is limited through this model law's accrual approach, since a full-time worker generally won't earn 8 hours of paid sick time-one day-until they've worked for 6 weeks.]
+[Note: The most recent paid sick time laws-including statewide laws in Colorado, Minnesota, and New Mexico-have eliminated any waiting period on use of accrued paid sick time, which is highly recommended.
+Also, the temporary federal Families First Coronavirus Response Act in 2020 did not include a waiting period on use of emergency sick time.
+Such limits on use can harm workers, who cannot plan when an illness or medical emergency happens, and also harm low-wage workers and temporary workers who are more likely to have job instability and/or change jobs more frequently; moreover, the effect is limited through this model law's accrual approach, since a full-time worker generally won't earn 8 hours of paid sick time-one day-until they've worked for 6 weeks.]